awesome-kartikey/aganitha-ai-fullstack/tools-course/03-git-github/workflow.md

    - Command: `git commit -m "verb: description of change"`
 5. **Push**: Upload changes to GitHub.
    - Command: `git push origin main`
+6. **Pull Request**: Ask a teammate to review changes before merging.

 ## Inspecting History
 To understand what happened in the past: